Blog/AI Marketing

 Multi-office firms hit the bulk-execution problem.
 Each office has its own GBP, its own local-search rankings to defend, its own review surface, and often its own ad budget.
 The marketing department spends Mondays opening dashboards and Tuesdays writing the same report 4 ways.

 The agent handles all of it in parallel.
 One brief, every office.
 Multi-office firms typically also have firm-level branded campaigns (M&A advisory, audit, wealth management) running alongside the office-specific local campaigns.
-The agent splits those signals cleanly so partners reading the firm-level report do not get noise from local plumber-Google-Ads CPA fluctuations.
+The agent splits those signals cleanly so partners reading the firm-level report do not get noise from local CPC fluctuations.

 What to look for in an AI marketing agent for accountants